Please upgrade your browser.

 Ruthie Pincus, actress/director, theatre teacher & Executive Director of Stage the Change, has taken her cause beyond the walls of her high school.
 Stage the Change’s mission is to enable students to use their "arts voices" to create the world they would like to live in.
 STC’s work has been recognized by the Human Rights Commission of Suffolk County, & has been featured in Harvard’s theatre journal and Educational Theatre Association’s Teaching Theatre Journal.
 The work has been previewed in performances throughout New York State.
 As STC continues to teach and empower students and teachers, the goal is to help create global citizens who understand the power of their “arts voices,” as well as the power of theatre and all of the arts in our educational systems and beyond.

-These talks take place in our Main Street Gallery, 213 Main Street, Huntington NY 11743 form 7:00 pm – 8:30 pm and are open to the public, admission is $10 for non-members. $5 for members (Enter your members-only discount code, emailed to you, during checkout).
+These talks take place in our Main Street Gallery, 213 Main Street, Huntington NY 11743 form 7:00 pm – 8:30 pm and are open to the public, admission is $10 for non-members. $5 for members (Enter your members-only discount code during checkout).

 For questions please contact Kieran Johnson, Business Manager, email@example.com, 631-271-8423 ext 12